Steve-Fenton/stevefenton.co.uk/src/pages/blog/2011/04/html-and-xhtml-boolean-attributes.md

 <input type="text" name="example" disabled="disabled">
 ```

-Why on Earth this couldn’t be disabled=”true”, I’ll never know.
-In fact, some people started to say that using true and false values was the “HTML 4” method and using weird repetitive words was the “XHTML” way.
+Why on Earth this couldn't be disabled="true", I'll never know.
+In fact, some people started to say that using true and false values was the "HTML 4" method and using weird repetitive words was the "XHTML" way.
 This is actually incorrect as [the HTML 4 specification](https://www.w3.org/TR/1998/REC-html40-19980424/intro/sgmltut.html#h-3.3.4.2) actually says that you should use either the same method as XHTML or the minimised form.

 ```html
 <input type="text" name="exampleA" disabled="disabled">